Saurabh-html/College-Web-Appllication/README.md

 - [License](#license)

 ## Introduction
-This web-based e-learning application is designed to provide a comprehensive online education platform.
+This web-based application is designed to provide a comprehensive transdisciplinary education platform.
 It features a user-friendly interface with essential functionalities such as login, signup, and password recovery.
-After logging in, users can access various sections, including school details, tuition center information, online resources, mentor details, and user profiles.
-The application ensures a seamless and intuitive experience, facilitating easy navigation and access to educational materials and support.
+After logging in, users can access various sections, including college details, update profile, library resources, event details, upload research papers, serach subjects by their name, etc. The application ensures a seamless and intuitive experience, facilitating easy navigation and access to educational materials and support.

 ## Project Workflow
 The overall workflow of the project is as follows: